Little Bits of History

 Why Thespians? – In 534 BC, Thespis won an entertainment contest in Athens.

-November 24: Little Jamie – in 1993, James Bulger’s murderers are found guilty.
+November 24: Little Jamie – in 1993, James Bulger’s murderers were found guilty.

 Jump to Nowhere – In 1971, Dan Cooper jumped from a plane and was never seen again.